spylu/sta141b-notes/README.md

       - click the “Commit” button and
       - check the files changed by you
       - type a short message about the changes and hit “Commit”
-      - After commiting the message, hit the “Pull” button (PS: there is a sub button “Pull with rebase”, only use it if you truely understand what it is)
+      - After committing the message, hit the “Pull” button (PS: there is a sub button “Pull with rebase”, only use it if you truly understand what it is)
       - Done if you see no errors
       - If there were lines which are updated by both me and you, you would see a merge conflict.
       - To resolve the conflict, locate the files with conflicts (U flag in the git pane).
-      - Open the files and edit the conflicts, usally a conflict looks like
+      - Open the files and edit the conflicts, usually a conflict looks like
     <!-- end list -->
         <<<<<<< HEAD